Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Inserting an IUCD

-A coil or intra-uterine contraceptive device (IUCD) is a contraceptive device.
-An IUCD can be removed by your doctor.
-Read about how this method of contraception works and how a IUCD is inserted.
+A coil or intra-uterine contraceptive device (IUD) is a contraceptive device.
+An IUD can be removed by your doctor.
+Read about how this method of contraception works and how a IUD is inserted.

 The pill (combined oral contraceptive pill)